 Other training courses that may make it easier for services to understand the user-led approach that is encouraged; include free NHS Health Scotland e-learning modules, particularly the Health Behaviour Change module.
 This module can help staff to recognise and understand when individuals might be ready to make changes to improve their lifestyle and when they are not.
 This can give staff confidence and understanding about when and how they can encourage individuals.
 Other relevant training could include food hygiene or first aid courses.

-3) Programme of support for Individuals – using the Scottish Consortium for Learning Disability (SCLD)‘healthy eating, healthy living’ training pack, other activities and resources
+The support programme for individuals uses the Scottish Consortium for Learning Disability (SCLD) ‘Healthy eating, healthy living’ training pack, other activities and resources

 Key Leads are encouraged to use the SCLD pack to develop one-to-one or group learning sessions.
 The pack is suitable for people with a range of learning disabilities and includes 22 sessions which cover topics such as fat, salt, sugar and fibre, using practical activities such as cooking.
 The pack can be used flexibly rather than working through all 22 sessions.